 Regional Indigenous tourism

-The project is working on developing a regional Indigenous tourism strategy for the deserts.
+The project has developed a regional Indigenous tourism strategy for the deserts.

-The Indigenous Consulting Group has been commissioned to develop a strategy and have conducted a series of consultations across the desert areas to identify the key issues and actions Indigenous groups want to do to develop and manage tourism on their lands.
-This feedback will go into the development of the strategy.
+The Indigenous Consulting Group were commissioned to develop the strategy and conducted a series of consultations across the desert areas to identify key issues and actions Indigenous groups wanted to be developed to manage tourism on their lands.
+This feedback was incorporated into the strategy.

 A regional strategy aims to: